onevcat/UniWebView-Docs/docs/guide/installation.md

 #### Access Fine Location

 Add `ACCESS_FINE_LOCATION` permission to the "AndroidManifest.xml".
 It enables the web view to use the location information.
 To get the location actually, you also need to call [`LocationService.Start`](https://docs.unity3d.com/ScriptReference/LocationService.Start.html) before you open a web page.

+### Gradle Build

+Settings in this section will be used to modify the `build.gradle` file of the exported project.

+#### Adds Kotlin

+Whether Kotlin runtime should be added to the project.
+UniWebView for Android is written in Kotlin and you need the runtime in your project to run the code.
+It is on by default.
+If any other packages of your project is already adding this, you can opt-out this option to skip adding Kotlin to the project.

+#### Adds Android Browser

+Whether the [androidx.browser package](https://developer.android.com/jetpack/androidx/releases/browser) should be added to the project.
+UniWebView uses some features in that package.
+It is on by default.
+If any other packages of your project is already adding this, you can opt-out this option to skip adding Kotlin to the project.

 ## Restarting Unity